beauchamplab/rave/README.md

 ### Package Builder Status

 All packages are hosted on CRAN and/or r-universe.
-Please follow [the instructions](https://openwetware.org/wiki/RAVE:Install) to install them instead of installing them individually.
+Please follow [the instructions](https://openwetware.org/wiki/RAVE:Install) to install them using recommended approach.

 Low-level documentations are available for developers.